luyadev/luya/docs/guide/install.md

 ```

 Now the database connection inside the `configs/env-local-db.php` file needs to fit your mysql servers configuration.
-You should open all config files once to change values and understand the behavior.
+It´s recommend to open all config files once to change values and understand the behavior.
 In order to understand the config files read more in the [environment configs section](install-configs.md).
 After successfully setting up your database connection, you have to reopen your terminal and change into your project directory and excute the **luya** binary files which has been installed into your vendor folder by composer as described in the follwing.

 Run the migration files with the [migrate console command](luya-console.md):